Psoas major

 Definition

-Origin: Transverse processes of L1-5, bodies of T12-L5 and intervertebral discs below bodies of T12-L4
+Transverse processes and bodies of vertebrae T12 to L5 and intervening intervertebral discs

-Nerve: Lumbar plexus via anterior branches of L1, L2, L3
+Lumbar plexus via anterior rami of L1, L2, L3

-The muscle proceeds downward across the brim of the lesser pelvis, and diminishing gradually in size, passes beneath the inguinal ligament and in front of the capsule of the hip-joint and ends in a tendon; the tendon receives nearly the whole of the fibers of the Iliacus and is inserted into the lesser trochanter of the femur.
-A large bursa which may communicate with the cavity of the hip-joint, separates the tendon from the pubis and the capsule of the joint.
+The psoas major muscle descends across the brim of the lesser pelvis, gradually tapering as it passes beneath the inguinal ligament and in front of the hip-joint capsule before terminating in a tendon.
+This tendon receives fibres from the Iliacus and inserts onto the lesser trochanter of the femur as part of the common iliopsoas tendon.
+A large bursa, which may communicate with the hip-joint cavity, separates the tendon from the pubis and the joint capsule.

 References